Prahladchoudhary/inscription/README.md

-# inscription
+# Historophile

-where we have to make an website with the help of html css
+Link for this website - https://adarsh9077.github.io/Inscription/

+This is a responsive website made with only HTML and CSS.